 Our MGH Family

-The MGH Family is comprised of more than just six staff members and a barn full of horses.
-In order for the barn to be fully maintained and classes to have the adequate number of leaders, side walkers, and sighted guides for our students, MGH requires a full team of volunteers.
+The MGH family is comprised of more than just six staff members and a barn full of horses.
+For classes to be fully maintained and have the adequate number of leaders, side walkers and sighted guides for our students, MGH requires a full team of volunteers.
 Being a volunteer for MGH is rewarding in so many ways.
 Not only do they develop their teamwork skills, creativity, and problem solving, but they also learn about sensitivity awareness and are able to adapt to work with the wide range of students MGH hosts.

 Other jobs volunteers perform daily are horse prep and leading.
 Prior to each class, multiple horses must be fully groomed and tacked (saddle, sidepull, etc.) to be prepared for the upcoming lesson.
 This task takes time and attention to detail.
 After the horses are ready for class, the volunteers may be asked to lead the horse during the lesson.
 In most cases, the horse leader will remain connected and in control of the horse throughout the lesson.
 In some therapeutic riding lessons, depending on the skill of the student and direction of the instructor, the horse leader may disconnect and let the student control the horse independently.
 Connected or disconnected, the horse leader remains aware of the horse and is able to assist the student as needed.